BK489/PROJECT-RED-EAR/README.md

 # PROJECT-RED-EAR

-Python application by Beck in progress
+Python application development in progress.
+Current version is in alpha and proper documentation will be released on stable 1.0.0-alpha release